rails/rails/guides/source/contributing_to_ruby_on_rails.md

 #### Testing Active Record

 First, create the databases you'll need.
+You can find a list of the required table names, usernames, and passwords in `activerecord/test/config.example.yml`.

 For MySQL and PostgreSQL, running the SQL statements `create database activerecord_unittest` and `create database activerecord_unittest2` is sufficient.
 This is not necessary for SQLite3.

 This is how you run the Active Record test suite only for SQLite3: